Ask Your Librarian

 Bubbles - economic history repeats itself!

-"A Satire of Tulip Mania" by Jan Brueghel the Younger, ca. 1640
+"A Satire of Tulipomania" by Jan Brueghel the Younger, ca. 1640

-(see below for description of the image from the Frans Hal Museum, in Haarlem, The Netherlands)
+(see below for description of the painting in the Frans Hals Museum, in Haarlem, The Netherlands)

 Whether it has been tulips or real estate, humankind has a repetitive history of buying something when the price was rising only to experience sudden and catastrophic falling values -- known as a 'bubble'.